No booking fees on the app

 London to Bath Spa train travel guide

-Travelling by train from London to Bath Spa is efficient and offers a scenic and comfortable experience.
-With frequent departures from London, you can reach Bath Spa in just 1h 51m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from London to Bath Spa combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London, you can get to Bath Spa in just 1h 13m, making it an ideal and convenient choice for travelling between them.

 Planning and booking